redballoonsecurity/ofrak/docs/user-guide/disassembler-backends/ghidra.md

 ```

 !!! warning
-    You can only use one of these analysis backends at a time (Ghidra OR Binary Ninja OR IDA)
+    You can only use one analysis backends at a time (angr OR Binary Ninja OR Ghidra)

 ### Ghidra auto-analysis
 Using Ghidra auto-analysis is transparent after the components are discovered, you don't have to do